-As the name suggests, head planters are shaped to resemble a head and face from the neck or shoulders up, like a small statue or bust that you can plant flowers, herbs, and other foliage inside.
+As the name suggests, head planters are shaped to resemble a head and face from the neck or shoulders up, like a small statue where you can plant flowers, herbs, and other foliage.
 Many people enjoy head planters because the plants grow out of the top of the head and thus look like hair.
-Plants with long tendrils are a popular choice to grow in head planters for this reason, though they’re by no means the only option.
+For this reason, plants with long tendrils are a popular choice to grow in head planters, though they’re by no means the only option.
 They make excellent planters for ornamental grasses, succulents, cacti, and more.
-Head planters may appear whimsical, realistic, simplistic, intricate, or modern in design.
+Head planters may appear whimsical, realistic, simplistic, intricate, or modern.
 They can be colorfully painted or plain.
-If you want to buy a head planter or two for your houseplants, take a look at our top picks.

 What should you look for in a head planter?

-- Material: Like other types of planters, head planters are available in a range of different materials.
-Terracotta, ceramic, stone, concrete, wood, plastic, earthenware, and fiberglass are all common options.
-In general, more porous materials are better, as they offer superior drainage and thus dry out faster to prevent overwatering or rot.
-This is especially important for outdoor planters that will see extra, unplanned precipitation.
+- Material: Like other planters, head planters are available in various materials.
+Common options include terracotta, ceramic, stone, concrete, wood, plastic, earthenware, and fiberglass.
+More porous materials are generally better, as they offer superior drainage and thus dry out faster to prevent overwatering or rot.
+This is especially important for outdoor planters seeing extra, unplanned precipitation.
 Wood is the most porous of these materials, followed by terracotta and then ceramic or earthenware.
-(Though also bear in mind that wood may warp or crack out of doors if it’s not treated properly.)
+(Remember that wood may warp or crack out of doors if not treated properly.)
 Plastic is the least porous of these materials.
-For outdoor head planters or ones you plan to grow bigger, heavier plants in, get a sturdier, weightier material like fiberglass, stone, or concrete.
+Get a sturdier, weightier material like fiberglass, stone, or concrete for outdoor head planters or ones you plan to grow bigger, heavier plants in.
 Terracotta and plastic will be among the more inexpensive options, while ceramic head planters tend to be pricier.

-- Size: When choosing a head planter, size is an important factor.
-A planter that is either too small or too large for your plants can lead to problems with the soil, roots, or overall plant health.
-Consider how big the plants in question can grow to be and, more importantly, how much space their roots require.
-There are small- and medium-sized head planters designed to fit on windowsills, desks, and countertops, as well as larger ones usually meant for outdoor display.
+- Size: A planter that is either too small or too large for your plants can lead to problems with the soil, roots, or overall plant health.
+Consider how big the plants can grow and, more importantly, how much space their roots require.
+Small- and medium-sized head planters are designed to fit on windowsills, desks, countertops, and larger ones are usually meant for outdoor display.
 When in doubt, larger plants with more foliage will generally have longer roots, so go for a deeper head planter with something like a spider plant and a shallower one for plants like cacti and succulents.
-Also keep in mind that unlike some other types of planters, head planters are rarely meant to hold more than one plant at a time.
+Also, remember that head planters are rarely meant to hold more than one plant at a time.

 - Drainage: When possible, you’ll want to opt for a head planter that has built-in drainage, especially if you’re new to growing houseplants.
 Overwatering can lead to root rot or the growth of bacteria, mold, or fungi.
 Look for models with drainage holes along the bottom, especially if you plan to keep your head planter outside with unpredictable weather.
-Some outdoor models will have drain plugs, so you can trap and release water inside as needed.
-Others will have aeration holes or features or extra drainage and airflow.
-As mentioned above, a head planter made out of naturally porous material can help in this area, too.
+Some outdoor models will have drain plugs to trap and release water inside.
+Others will have aeration holes or extra drainage and airflow.

 What other things can you do with a head planter?